 Climate change, for example, is the subject of hundreds of political cartoons.
 This kind of punchy, easily-digested information is far more memorable than a slide full of bullet points.

-References to popular culture can also give context for audiences who may not be familiar with your subject.
+References to popular culture can also give context to audiences who may not be familiar with your subject.

 By using an entertaining analogy, you provide a route to understanding without exposing people to distressing imagery.